Mustafa99Ab/LLM-Contract-Analyzer/README.md

 ## 📌 Overview

-**LLM Contract Analyzer** is an academic research project developed as part of a Bachelor's thesis focused on smart contract security and AI-assisted vulnerability detection.
+**LLM Contract Analyzer** is an academic research project developed as part of a Master's thesis focused on smart contract security and AI-assisted vulnerability detection.

 The primary goal is to establish a high-quality, structured, and labeled dataset that enables Large Language Models (LLMs) to accurately detect logic bugs, security vulnerabilities, and configuration errors across **non-EVM** blockchain architectures (specifically Solana & Algorand).